Appearance

 Combine the channel filter with the status filter to quickly assess a channel's signal quality.
 If a channel produces a high ratio of rejected or failed signals compared to executed, it may be worth reconsidering whether to keep following it.

-Some channels use a two-phase signaling pattern: they post an alert first (just the direction and symbol), then follow up with the full details (entry, SL, TPs) in a separate message.
+Some channels post an alert first (just the direction and symbol), then follow up with the full details (entry, SL, TPs) in a separate message.
+This is a channel's signaling pattern, not a TTMT setting.

 When this happens, you will see: